 Common meals, household chores, and holy leisure round out the monastic life.
 Essentially, we are sanctified by the daily – by seeking God in the everyday moments of life lived simply with gratitude and joy.

-Some of our meaningful ministries focus upon helping our most vulnerable populations become self-sufficient and productive are:
+Our ministries focus upon helping our most vulnerable populations become self-sufficient and productive:

 - Transitional Housing BARN, a program for homeless mothers and their children